Eastern Philosophy and Wellbeing

 "Enemies such as greed, hate, anger, fear, anxiety etc do not have hands and feet and other limbs.
 They are neither brave nor are they wise.
 How is it they enslave me?"
 Santideva, The Way of a Sage.

-BOOKINGS RECOMMENDED: You can book via the ticketing system below so that we know you are coming, or just turn up on the night.
+BOOKINGS RECOMMENDED: You can book via the ticketing system below so that we know you are coming, or just turn up.

 PLEASE NOTE: While Sonam is donating his time to run these sessions we ask you to give a donation towards the costs of running these sessions, if you can.
 The first $5 will go to the Scholarship Fund of the Tasmanian Tibetan Community, and the rest will go to Kickstart Arts, an ACNC registered charity.
 Thank you for your support.